 yappari, namae no nai kaibutsu ni gyaku modori.

-And he went back to being a nameless monster.
+And it returned to being a nameless monster.

 怪物はお城の中にすてきな名前を探しに行きました。